 - The draw was great for the entire smoke, and the burn was fine, especially considering the wind we were dealing with at the time.

-- Final Smoking Time was 1 Hour and 30 Minutes.
+- Final smoking time was one hour and 30 minutes.

-The Bottom Line: It has been a while since I have reviewed a cigar with so many differing opinions.
-All over the web, this is either one of the best Edición Limitadas Habanos S.A. has ever released, or a very inconsistent loser.
+It has been a while since I have reviewed a cigar with so many differing opinions.
+All over the internet, this is either one of the best Edición Limitadas Habanos S.A. has ever released, or a very inconsistent loser.
 Unfortunately, I am going to have to go with the latter.
-The sample I smoked was annoyingly bland and almost tasteless, with flavors, the few that were present anyway, that never even came close to melding into anything.
-It was not a BAD cigar, it had no nasty flavors or anything like that, but honestly, it was barely worth the time it took to smoke it.
+The sample I smoked was annoyingly bland and almost tasteless with flavors, the few that were present anyway, that never even came close to melding into anything.
+It was not a bad cigar, it had no nasty flavors or anything like that, but honestly, it was barely worth the time it took to smoke it.